aps19/densefly-iris-indexing/README.md

 # Fast Similarity Search In large scale iris recognition

-This repository contains the implementation of the DenseFly algorithm for iris recognition.
+This repository contains the implementation of the "Fast Similarity Search in Large Scale Iris Recognition".

 ## Getting Started